DevExpress-Examples/maui-collection-view/Readme.md

 1. Define the **dxcv** XAML namespace that refers to the **DevExpress.Maui.Charts** CLR namespace.
 1. Define the **local** XML namespace that refers to the **CollectionViewExample** CLR namespace.
-1. Remove the default content and add an instance of the @DevExpress.Maui.CollectionView.DXCollectionView class to the page.
+1. Remove the default content and add an instance of the **DXCollectionView** class to the page.
 You may also need to remove the default content's event handlers in the code-behind.
 1. Assign a **ViewModel** instance to the **ContentPage.BindingContext** property.
-1. Bind the [DXCollectionView.ItemsSource](xref:DevExpress.Maui.CollectionView.DXCollectionView.ItemsSource) property to the view model's **Data** property.
+1. Bind the **DXCollectionView.ItemsSource** property to the view model's **Data** property.
-1. Use the @DevExpress.Maui.CollectionView.DXCollectionView.DisplayMember property to specify the data field that contains item captions.
-The [DisplayFormat](xref:DevExpress.Maui.CollectionView.DXCollectionView.DisplayFormat) allows you to format captions.
+1. Use the **DisplayMember** property to specify the data field that contains item captions.
+The **DisplayFormat** allows you to format captions.

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"